"At last, someone who understands my business!" Business Coaching, New Zealand

 Learn how startup costs impact new businesses and the importance of pre and post-opening expenses for long-term success and growth.

-What is the 183-day tax rule in New Zealand?
+What is the tax on a small business in New Zealand?

 What is the difference between a sole trader and a company in NZ?